If you have any queries about how we collect or use your personal data, please contact us at [email protected]

 Unruly may use one or more varieties of technologies to collect information from UnrulyEQ surveys.
 These are listed and described below.

-Unruly partners with Lotame (a data exchange and data management platform).
-During UnrulyEQ surveys, Lotame drops a cookie on behalf of Unruly on a survey participant’s browser to help Unruly categorise the participant based on their responses to the survey questions.
+Unruly partners with Oracle (a data management platform).
+During UnrulyEQ surveys, Oracle drops a cookie on behalf of Unruly on a survey participant’s browser to help Unruly categorise the participant based on their responses to the survey questions.
 These cookies identify personality traits or behaviours.
-Lotame drops cookies based on:
+Oracle drops cookies based on:

 - Emotions.
 For example, if you respond that a video makes you happy in an UnrulyEQ survey, a “happy” cookie will be dropped.